klpek/research_notes/aa.md

 calculated energy:

 <img src="http://www.cattigers.review/usr/uploads/2018/01/2829765096.png" width = "500" height = "50" >

-The subscript pair i,j denotes a pair of residues i and j , $$$d_{i,j}$$$ is the distance between the Cα atoms of residues i and j , and $$$r_{i,j}$$$ is the restraint operating on those atoms.
+The subscript pair i,j denotes a pair of residues i and j , $$d_{i,j}$$$is the distance between the Cα atoms of residues i and j , and $$r_{i,j}$$ is the restraint operating on those atoms.
 The probability of this distance given the restraint is estimated using the Gaussian mixture.
 A weight on the restraint term of 0.1 gives the restraints approximately half the contribution of the Rosetta full-atom energy.
 Restraints with mean distance > 10 Å were discarded in order to speed up evaluation of the restraint score.
 The restraint potential was also shifted downward by subtracting the value of the potential at 10 Å in order to make the scores negative for structures that agree well with the restraints.

 #### Results